melexis/mlx90640-library/python/README.md

 ## Experimental Library

 An experimental python library can be found in the library/ folder along with a simple `test.py` script.

+The library needs the "main" lib for MLX90640 to be installed in the system, it will then use the I2C-mode compiled into this library.

+Build-modes are:

+* `make` or `make all`: default, build the library using Python 2 bindings
+* `make python3`: build the library telling swig to create Python 3 bindings
+* `make install`: install the library into the system

+The makefile allways calls the `python` binary without specified an explicit version.
+Use `sudo update-alternatives --config python` to set the *correct* default value (Python 2 or 3)